 (ii) an application that the law says cannot be heard in chambers;

-(3b) applications for the leave of the Court;
+(e) applications for the leave of the Court;

-(4) applications for payment or transfer to any person of any cash or securities standing to the credit of any cause or matter;
+(f) applications for payment or transfer to any person of any cash or securities standing to the credit of any cause or matter;

-(5) applications for the investment or change of investment of any funds in court;
+(g) applications for the investment or change of investment of any funds in court;

-(6) applications for payment to any person of the dividend or interest on any securities standing to the credit of any cause or matter, whether to a separate account or otherwise;
+(h) applications for payment to any person of the dividend or interest on any securities standing to the credit of any cause or matter, whether to a separate account or otherwise;

-(7) applications for interim and permanent investment and for payment of dividends under any Act, whereby the purchase money of any property sold is directed to be paid into court;
+(i) applications for interim and permanent investment and for payment of dividends under any Act, whereby the purchase money of any property sold is directed to be paid into court;

-(8) applications on behalf of an infant where the infant is a ward of Court, or where the administration of the estate of an infant, or the maintenance of an infant, is under the direction of the Court;
+(j) applications on behalf of an infant where the infant is a ward of Court, or where the administration of the estate of an infant, or the maintenance of an infant, is under the direction of the Court;

-(9) applications for the settlement of any property of any infant on marriage;
+(k) applications for the settlement of any property of any infant on marriage;

-(10) applications as to the guardianship, custody, maintenance or advancement of infants;
+(l) applications as to the guardianship, custody, maintenance or advancement of infants;

-(11) applications connected with the management of property;
+(m) applications connected with the management of property;

-(12) applications for or relating to the sale by auction or private contract of property, and as to the manner in which the sale is to be conducted, and for payment into court and investment of the purchase money;
+(n) applications for or relating to the sale by auction or private contract of property, and as to the manner in which the sale is to be conducted, and for payment into court and investment of the purchase money;

-(13) applications for the taxation and delivery of bills of costs and for the delivery by any solicitor of deeds, documents, and papers;
+(o) applications for the taxation and delivery of bills of costs and for the delivery by any solicitor of deeds, documents, and papers;

-(14) applications for orders on the further consideration of any cause or matter where the order to be made is for the distribution of the estate of an intestate, or for the distribution of a fund among creditors;
+(p) applications for orders on the further consideration of any cause or matter where the order to be made is for the distribution of the estate of an intestate, or for the distribution of a fund among creditors;

-(15) such other matters as the Judge may think fit to dispose of at chambers.
+(q) such other matters as the Judge may think fit to dispose of at chambers.

 (2) All proceedings before a Registrar are to be conducted in chambers unless a Judge orders, or a written law provides, otherwise.

 [Rule 1 amended in Gazette 28 Oct 1996 p.
 5699; 21 Feb 2007 p.
-562.]
+562; 28 Jun 2011 p.
+2555.]

 2. Hearing of proceedings in open court